Bad news for movie fans, U.S. drought hits popcorn crop

 As prices for commodity corn, used as livestock feed, and soybean hit record highs, Midwestern farmers shifted more of their land to those crops, Krug said.

-That competition for land, said Krug, steadily dropped the amount of U.S. planted popcorn acreage to about 190,000 acres last year, according to farmer surveys his group had conducted.
-The most recent federal data, from 2007, shows that U.S. farmers harvested nearly 202,000 acres.
+That competition for land, said Krug, steadily dropped the amount of U.S. planted popcorn acreage to about 190,000 acres (76,890 hectares) last year, according to farmer surveys his group had conducted.
+The most recent federal data, from 2007, shows that U.S. farmers harvested nearly 202,000 acres (81,747 hectares).

 Farmers may have planted even fewer acres this year, Krug said.
 That left fewer popcorn plants to harvest.